David Granadino

 David Granadino (June 13, 1876 – August 22, 1933) was a Salvadoran composer and musician, one of the most celebrated of the country.

-Granadino was born on June 13, 1876 in Barrio de Santa Barbara in the Salvadoran city of Santa Ana, the son of Joaquin Chavez, a pianist, and Simona Granadino.
+Granadino was born on June 13, 1876, in Barrio de Santa Barbara in the Salvadoran city of Santa Ana, the son of Joaquin Chavez, a pianist, and Simona Granadino.
 He studied music with teachers Daniel Alas and Pío Paredes Gonzáles.
-In 1897 he learned to play violin with the Dutch master José Kessel, performing with the Sociedad Lírica Santaneca and the Banda Marcial de Santa Ana.
+In 1897 he learned to play violin with the Dutch master José Kessels, performing with the Sociedad Lírica Santaneca and the Banda Marcial de Santa Ana.